vectorgrp/xcp-lite/xcp_register_type/README.md

 ## 2. Generated trait and method

 The macro emits an implementation of a single trait.
-The trait method receives a small context struct so the *same* generated code can register either a calibration-segment-relative typedef, an event-relative (measurement) typedef, or a flattened set of instances.
-The flatten decision is a **runtime argument** (matching the old `flat: bool`), not an attribute, because the README requires that the decision be made at the call site.
+The trait method receives a small context struct so the *same* generated code can register a calibration-segment-relative typedef or an event-relative (measurement) typedef.
+The generated code always builds typedefs;
+there is no flatten code path and no runtime mode argument.
+Flattening for legacy tools is a separate, export-time transform on the registry (see §7).

 Both the trait method and the context struct are **internal** (`#[doc(hidden)]`).
 End users never construct a context or call `register` directly; they call ergonomic wrappers that build